Near West Side

 The racial clashing happened on the streets further from the projects as tensions brewed mainly between blacks and whites.
 Assaults, rapes, murders, beatings became more regular by the year 1958 as the highway construction finally began pushing more people into new neighborhoods city-wide.
 This brought new families to the Near West Side and once again moved Near West Side residents into ethnic areas they didn’t fit in.
 Many more gangs formed that fought along racial and territorial lines as now the neighborhood appeared to have more perceived “undesirables.”
 This was not just a racial/cultural issue some of the newly arrived were often very poor or from what was perceived as a “seedy” element.
 Entire racial battles and brawls were fought over the crossing of bridges or being in certain areas at certain hours.

-White flight became increasingly intense in the late 50s as blacks and Hispanics continued to move into the area to replace rapidly departing whites.
+White flight became increasingly intense in the late 50s as African Americans and Hispanics continued to move into the area to replace rapidly departing whites.
 Now Little Italy had a significant Mexican population as Mexican and Puerto Rican street gangs became more common.
 Most of these gangs that formed on these streets would not establish permanence, but some were significant like the Artistics that would eventually move out of the area and combine with the Kents gang in Marshall Square to create the notorious Stone Kents.
-Imperials would go on to found the Latin Kings in 1964.
+Skulls would go on to found the Latin Kings in 1964.
 The Satan Disciples also formed a branch in Little Italy in 1960 that would survive for a few decades.
 Taylor Street Dukes and other Taylor Street Italian gangs began to retire in the 1960s making way for the Taylor Jousters that formed in 1960 as the predecessors of the Dukes.
 The Dukes approved and authorized the Jousters and even gave them their colors later in the decade.
 The Jousters represented the changing ethnicity of Little Italy as it evolved from Italian to more Mexican as the decade unfolded.

 The Harrison Gents were put together in 1959 that were a result of Puerto Rican and black youths being tormented by white and black gangs around Harrison and Western.
 The Jousters and Gents became the two more notorious gangs in the neighborhood by 1960.

 In the year 1960, the notorious Vice Lords moved onto these streets and became a major force to be reckoned with.
 This was a black gang from North Lawndale that aimed to dominate all of Chicago and the Near West Side was their first stomping ground outside of their original neighborhood.
-The Vice Lords mostly targeted other black gangs as they violently pushed Imperial Chaplins, Clovers and Egyptian Cobras in this neighborhood out.
+The Vice Lords mostly targeted other black gangs as they violently pushed Imperial Chaplains, Clovers, and Egyptian Cobras in this neighborhood out.
 The Vice Lords invaded the projects and took over much of the ABLA projects and began to dominate Henry Horner.
 The Maplewood Courts projects were built in 1961 and Vice Lords moved into that project as well.

 The building of the new campus itself was not the only issue for residents of this community, there was also off campus housing that was constructed in the later decade as many developers became interested in this land to join in on the profit sharing.
 Big business rode on the coat tails of these urban blight programs giving them utmost authority to zone out areas for demolition to replace the areas with buildings and living quarters for UIC students.
 This caused more migration out of the neighborhood that now impacted the Hispanic community more.
 Alongside this migration street gangs moved with migration now causing social issues in other neighborhoods.

-By the early 1970s Little Italy had changed completely falling into the same fate as Greektown as the Little Italy area was now just a commercial area for Italian businesses while Italians had moved away as blacks replaced them.
+By the early 1970s Little Italy had changed completely falling into the same fate as Greektown as the Little Italy area was now just a commercial area for Italian businesses while Italians had moved away as African Americans replaced them.
 Even Hispanics began to find the area less desirable as groups like Harrison Gents and Taylor Jousters moved to other neighborhoods.

 During the 1960s and 1970s decades the public housing projects were not crime free, gang free or drug free but these elements did not dominate these projects.
-Grass roots groups controlled by black women in the community were the dominating force.
-These projects were fairly safe and well-maintained areas.
+Grass roots groups controlled by African American women in the community were the dominating force.
+These projects were safe and well-maintained areas.
 It was not until the early 1980s when gangs became increasingly interested in using these buildings for intense drug trafficking and executing violent gang wars.

 In the year 1981, an agreement was made between the Royal Family group and the Black Gangster Disciples (formerly known as Supreme Gangsters) for the ABLA projects to be taken over by the Black Gangsters street gangs.
 This was in direct conflict with the Traveling Vice Lords and Conservative Vice Lords who had been in these buildings since the 60s.
 Black Gangsters became very popular and pushed a massive drug trade in these projects.
 The Black Gangsters were also ruthless and violent toward those that stood in their path.
 This was made possible because the city stopped maintaining these projects and left them neglected.
-Many grass roots members moved out because of the deterioration replaced by dysfunctional new tenants which was a gateway for gangs and crime.
+Many grass roots members moved out because of the deterioration and were replaced by dysfunctional new tenants which was a gateway for gangs and crime.

 Around the same exact time the Henry Horner projects fell into misery as deterioration and neglect set in causing more positive residents to leave.
-Black Gangster Disciples, Gangster Stones, Four Corner Hustlers, Renegade Vice Lords, Imperial Insane Vice Lords and Conservative Vice Lords now took over these buildings and pushed as major drug trade.
+Black Gangster Disciples, Gangster Stones, Four Corner Hustlers, Renegade Vice Lords, Imperial Insane Vice Lords and Conservative Vice Lords now took over these buildings and pushed a major drug trade.
 These projects would now fall into extreme misery with heavy blight and high crime.
 These now became some of the most dangerous projects in the world.

-The Rockwell Gardens fell into misery as well during this period as Black Gangster Disciples, Four Corner Hustlers, Black Disciples, Conservative Vice Lords, Renegade Vice Lords and Traveling Vice Lords took over these buildings.
+The Rockwell Gardens fell into misery as well during this period as Black Gangster Disciples, Four Corner Hustlers, Black Disciples, Conservative Vice Lords, Renegade Vice Lords, and Traveling Vice Lords took over these buildings.
 During the 1980s these projects tried policing methods to stop the crime, but these programs only brought scandal.

 Maplewood Courts tried policing methods too in the 80s and 90s that also brought scandal.
 These buildings were conquered by the Four Corner Hustlers and became a dangerous area.